elego/rental-vertical/rental_product_instance/README/DESCRIPTION.rst

 Description
 -----------

-Model product is extended as an instance that can be traced by serial number.
-An instance can only have one serial number, so that it is unique in the system.
-It can be used in rental orders, repair orders and maintenance orders.
+This module extends the product data model in order to mark them as unique product instances that are traced by serial number.
+You might have several instances of a product but they are in different conditions or are somehow unique like machines, vehicles or maybe 'used' products.

+In order to track the condition history of a product instance you can add operating data, e.g. you can save the mileage of vehicles or the operating hours of machines.